-- 11. If you need several similar branches of transforms you can create one branch and duplicate it. - 12.
-If you have 2 or more monitors connected to your computer try View>Two Screen Mode to show the Right pane on your second monitor. - 13.
-Use batch processing with wildcards (e.g. .csv) to process multiple data files in one operation. - 14.
-Use command line arguments to run .transform files from a batch file. - 15.
-Learn keyboard shortcuts.
-For example, you can quickly change selection in the Center pane using arrow keys with the cmd key.
+- 15. If you need several similar branches of transforms you can create one branch and duplicate it. - 16.
+If you have 2 or more monitors connected to your computer try View>Two Screen Mode to show the Right pane on your second monitor. - 17.
+Use batch processing with wildcards (e.g. .csv) to process a folder full of input files in one operation. - 18.
+Use command line arguments to run .transform files from a batch or script file. - 19.
+Use file name variables to set the name of an output file based on the name of an input file.

+20. Learn keyboard shortcuts.
+For example, you can quickly change selection in the Center pane using arrow keys with the Cmd key.

-Change focus between the Center and Right panes using Alt+Left and Alt+Right.
+Change focus between the Center and Right panes using Option+[and Option+].